Pinworms In Horses – A Pain In The Bum

 Management & Hygiene

 Pinworm infections are spread when your horse ingests eggs that have contaminated surfaces.

-Once contaminated, they can be tough to eradicate.
+Once environmental contamination has occurred these worms can be tough to eradicate.
 You need to ensure you practice good hygiene.

 It is therefore vitally important to disinfect and clean any area that the contaminated horse has contact with: fence posts, stable doors, covers, feed/water bins and grooming equipment.